joelparkerhenderson/demo-swift-hello-world/README.md

   * In the central Xcode column, in the lower right area, click the icon that is a triangle between two vertical lines, which triggers a popup menu; choose "Reset to Suggested Contraints".

-  * You see the text field change size to be its correct size, which is flush with the view and its margins.
+  * The text field resets to its constraints, which make it the correct size, and center it in the view.

 ## Tracking

 * Package: demo_swift_hello_world
-* Version: 1.0.0
+* Version: 2.0.0
 * Created: 2016-04-09
-* Updated: 2016-08-11
+* Updated: 2016-09-18
 * License: BSD, GPL, MIT
 * Contact: Joel Parker Henderson (joel@joelparkerhenderson.com)